Tyuwwe/ZL-Pipeline/README.md

 }
 ```

-If you want to develop ZL-Pipeline locally, you need to install devDependencies:
+If you want to develop ZL-Pipeline locally, you need to install these devDependencies:

 ```json
 "devDependencies": {